-Let’s start with that ubiquitous lettuce, Iceberg.
+Let’s start with the ubiquitous Iceberg lettuce.
 This was the only lettuce available when I was a kid.
 We had it in every salad and on sandwiches.
-It’s not a bad lettuce, just a little boring in comparison to so many other lettuces that have more flavor and color.
+It’s not a bad lettuce, just a little boring in comparison to so many others that have more flavor and color.

-To store these tight head lettuces, place a damp paper towel in the bottom of a plastic container or sealable plastic bag and place the cleaned lettuce on top.
+To store tight head lettuces, place a damp paper towel in the bottom of a plastic container or sealable plastic bag and place the cleaned lettuce on top.
 Remove the air and seal.
 The Iceberg and Radicchio will last a good week.
 The Endive should be used within a day or two.